 Did you know your child can have their own library card?
 Visit the Enoch Pratt Free Library website to learn how to apply.
 Please note the child must be present with parent, grandparent or legal guardian when registering.

-Bookmarks for the spring 2020 season are available from select Pratt Library sidewalk service locations through July 24, 2020, or while supplies last.
+Bookmarks for the fall 2020 season are available from select Pratt Library sidewalk service locations throughout October 2020, or while supplies last.

 - Bookmark must be completed in full with the titles of five books the child has read before arrival at the Aquarium.